Rules of Procedure

 d) a clear explanation of the planned scope of work, for the accomplishment of which the particular financing application is being filed.

-f) the balance sheets of the applicant venture covering the total period of its activities, for a maximum of the last three years, if this venture is already established.
+f) profit and loss statements or balance sheets of the applicant venture covering the years of its operation, if it is not under establishment, for a maximum of the last three years.

 2.3.
 Evaluation criteria for financing applications